By Leslie Cohen, Psychedelic Guide, and Ari Kellner, PsyD

 What Surfaces When Defenses Soften

-What can complicate assessment is that early adaptation doesn’t always show up in obvious ways.
+What can complicate assessment is that early adaptation does not always show up in obvious ways.
 Someone might describe a childhood that sounds manageable, parents who were emotionally unavailable, a household that was structured but cold, experiences they feel have been worked through in previous therapy.
 What becomes visible through the work itself, sometimes only when psychedelic experiences temporarily shift protective structures, is that certain adaptations, while serving someone well in many areas of life, can also require significant energy to maintain.
-Attunement to others might be a genuine strength yet make deep rest difficult.
-Achievement and competence might create real success while also constraining which emotions feel safe to explore.
-Managing unpredictability might translate well professionally but make vulnerability feel unfamiliar or risky.

-These patterns aren’t pathology.
-They’re adaptations, often brilliant adaptations to circumstances that required them.
-The question becomes not whether someone appears stable, but what their nervous system has learned about safety, what defenses have been necessary, and what aspects of experience have been easier to access versus what has been held at a distance.
+These patterns are not pathology.
+They are adaptations, often brilliant adaptations to circumstances that required them.
+The question becomes not whether someone appears stable, but what their nervous system has learned about safety, what defenses have been necessary, and what aspects of experience have been easier to access versus held at a distance.
 Insight alone does not resolve trauma.
 It needs relationship, safety, practice, and time to take root.

 What Integration Asks For

-A recent study examining psilocybin‑assisted therapy for alcohol use disorder found that even when participants showed significant improvements in mood and quality of life, those psychological changes didn’t translate into changes in drinking behavior at four weeks or six months (Mikulić et al., 2025).
-The researchers concluded this highlights the need for “more resource‑intensive psilocybin‑assisted therapy regimens” including “longer‑term follow‑up psychotherapeutic sessions.”
-Insight alone, even profound insight accompanied by genuine shifts in mood, doesn’t automatically reorganize patterns that developed over time as responses to particular circumstances.
+A recent study examining psilocybin-assisted therapy for alcohol use disorder found that even when participants showed significant improvements in mood and quality of life, those psychological changes did not translate into changes in drinking behavior at four weeks or six months (Mikulic et al., 2025).
+The researchers concluded this highlights the need for more resource-intensive regimens including longer-term follow-up psychotherapy.
+Insight alone, even profound insight accompanied by genuine shifts in mood, does not automatically reorganize patterns that developed over time.

 What Becomes Possible

 When supported well, psychedelic experiences become less isolated events and more part of a gradual return to wholeness.
 Psychedelic medicine is not a shortcut around the work, but it can be a meaningful companion to it.
-For those who have suffered, whether obviously or more quietly, its greatest potential emerges when integrated into an ongoing, well‑resourced, relational healing process.
-Within that context, transformation becomes less about a single breakthrough and more about sustained reconnection, with self, with others, with life.
+For those who have suffered, whether obviously or more quietly, its greatest potential emerges when integrated into an ongoing, well-resourced, relational healing process.
+Within that context, transformation becomes not just possible but sustainable.